Lombard Odier Funds - Planetary Transition, Syst. NAV Hdg

 &/or ESG Overview:

-Awaiting update from fund manager (April 2024)
+No response when requested update from fund manager

 LO Funds – Climate Transition is actively managed in reference to the MSCI World Index.
 It invests in equity issued by companies worldwide (including Emerging Markets) whose growth will benefit from regulations, innovations, services or products related to the global fight against or adaptation to climate change.
 It seeks to invest in high quality companies with sustainable financial models, business practices and business models showing resilience and the ability to evolve and benefit from long term structural trends using LOIM proprietary ESG and Sustainability Profiling tools and methodologies.